- What Does a Notice Under Section 143(2) Mean?

 Manual Scrutiny

-Here, the criteria of security are defined by the Central Board of Direct Taxes.
-The criteria here are subject to change every year, and the cases selected under this are scrutinized completely.
+Here, the security criteria are defined by the Central Board of Direct Taxes.
+The requirements here are subject to change every year, and the cases selected under this are scrutinized thoroughly.

-The scrutiny or assessment notice under section 143(2) can be issued within a period of three months.
+A scrutiny or assessment notice under section 143(2) can be issued within three months.
 This period starts from the end of the financial year in which the income tax return was filed.

-Say, for example, Mr Mukesh filed his income tax return on 31 July 2025 for the FY 2024-25.
-Now, as per this, the assessing officer can issue the notice u/s 143(2) till 30 June 2026 only.
-Now this is because the IT department only allows the issuance of such notices within a period of three years from the end of the academic year in which the return was filed.
+For example, Mr Mukesh filed his income tax return on 31 July 2025 for the FY 2024-25.
+As per this, the assessing officer can issue the notice u/s 143(2) only till 30 June 2026.
+This is because the IT department allows issuance of such notices only within three years from the end of the academic year in which the return was filed.

 What is Faceless Assessment Under Section 144B?

 Faceless assessment is a system via which the Income Tax Department conducts tax scrutiny assessment electronically.
 Through this system, the notices are directly uploaded to the Income Tax portal.
-And if you wish to check the notices, log in to your account on the portal and check them.
+If you wish to view the notices, log in to your account on the portal.

 However, the taxpayer against whom the notice is issued received it via email or SMS.
 Response to such a notice can be given online through your income tax portal.